vault27/Foundation/ospf.md

 - 4,5,7 - for external redistributed routes
 - Sequence number - 32 bit number - it is incremented after each sending LSA - if router receives LSA with sequence number larger than in LSDB it processes it, and if it is smaller, router discards it
 - LSA age - every 1800 seconds - 30 minutes - router sends new LSAs with LSA age set to 0 - every second this value increments in LSDB.
 When age is 3600 seconds and nothiing new arrived - LSA is purged
+- LSAs are forwarded unchanged, if router gets the same LSAs from different routers, it keeps only 1 copy in database, because they are the same

 LSA types (11 in total):